eduardocerqueira/pkgpoc/README.md

 * GNU Makefile
 * Python bdist to compile and build py files
 * sphinx to generate documentation and man page
-* Further Fedora Copr to build RPM
+* Fedora Copr to build RPM

+main purpose to try: tito, mock and copr

 Only tested on **Fedora 24**